telerik/winforms-docs/richtextbox/f.a.q..md

 Here are some examples:

->note The Insert method will work after the document object model is created.
+>tip The Insert method will work after the document object model is created.
 Please note that the DOM will be created only after RadRichTextBox is being measured.
 Simply said, The insert command will not work in the form constructor.
 >

 1. Inserting text in RadRichTextBox at caret position: